gso-bench/gso/src/gso/harness/README.md

 ```
 - `--model` is the model/agent name to use for reporting.
 - `--dataset_name` can be used for local jsonl file or a huggingface hub dataset.
-- `--prediction_paths` is a space separated list of predictions jsonl files (OR) a glob pattern.
+- `--prediction_paths` is a space separated list of `K` predictions jsonl files (OR) a glob pattern.
 - `--timeout` is the maximum time allowed for each task.
 - `--run_id` is a unique identifier for your run.
 - `--k` is the number of rollouts to evaluate.

 > [!Note]
-> Several helper scripts are in the [plot](./plot/) directory for plotting various results:
+> Several helper scripts are in the [analysis/quantitative](../analysis/quantitative/) directory for plotting various results:
 > - Opt@1 and Opt@K comparisons across models
 > - Opt@K vs Steps vs Rollouts (performance across compute budgets)
 > - Per-problem optimization stats